Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award

 6. Application Format

-The application should be double spaced, congruent with APA Style, and with 1” margins and font no less than 11 point.
+The application should be consistent with the latest edition of the American Psychological Association’s Publication Manual.
 Proposals that exceed the stated word counts will not be reviewed.

 For consistency in applications, each of the following sections must be included: